 Hertel and Brown Physical & Aquatic Therapy specializes in the following areas and more.
 Click to learn more about each specialty.

-Hertel & Brown provides heated, aquatic therapy pools at every location.
-At each clinic, the pool is located in a separate, private room equipped with a changing room and shower.
+Hertel & Brown provides a heated, aquatic therapy pool located in a separate, private room equipped with a changing room and shower.

 Aquatic therapy uses the properties of water to achieve therapeutic benefits that are not available with traditional land-based therapy.
 Aquatic therapy can enhance, restore, and maintain a person’s functional abilities.
 When one of our skilled physical therapists designs a personalized aquatic therapy program, they take into account these four benefits: